robotframework/robotframework/doc/releasenotes/rf-3.0.1.rst

 - Using HTML in failure messages is not possible in setups/teardowns or with continuable failures (`#2360`_)
 - Programmatically re-running failed tests prevents subsequent Robot and Rebot usage in same process (`#2437`_)
 - Copying model objects doesn't always work (`#2483`_)
-- Redirecting console output with nonrepresentable characters crashes execution on Windows with Python 3.6 (`#2505`_)
+- Redirecting console output with non-representable characters crashes execution on Windows with Python 3.6 (`#2505`_)

 Backwards incompatible changes
 ==============================